equinor/fmu-tools/docs/qcforward.rst

   If present, should be a file name where the current data structure is dumped to YAML format.
 Later this YAML file can be edited and applied for a single line input

+nametag
+  A string to identify the data set.
+Recommended.

 Keys if ran inside RMS
 ^^^^^^^^^^^^^^^^^^^^^^

 wells
+  In RMS this is a dictionary with 3 fields: ``names``, ``logrun`` and ``trajectory``.
-  A list of wellnames which in turn can have python valid regular expressions, and also a the trajectory name and logrun name needs to be present, see examples. (required)
+  The names is a list of wellnames which in turn can have python valid regular expressions.
+See examples. (required)

 grid
   Name of grid icon in RMS (required)